 Below we will explain this method.
-If you love slow cooker breakfast ideas this is going to be a hit.
+If you love easy breakfast ideas this is going to be a hit.
 On Christmas Eve we started a tradition where we made this the night before.
 Then when company came over I had an oatmeal bar set up with all the toppings, and served with breakfast quinoa too.

 There really aren’t a lot of ingredients needed when you make this.
 The reason why we don’t use quick oats is that they get soft pretty quickly and I wanted to be able to make it the night before.
 It’s just one less thing to think about when you have a lot going on, especially during the holidays.

-- Milk or almond milk or a dairy free version
+- Milk or almond milk or a dairy free version to make it creamy

 If you want to know How to Cook Steel Cut Oats instead we have several methods for you here, those take longer.

-- Spray the inside of your Crock pot with a bit of olive or coconut oil.
-Chop apples into small bite size pieces (or omit if you want).
+You may want to spray the inside of your Crock pot with a bit of olive or coconut oil.
+If you want fruit, chop apples into small bite size pieces (or omit if you want).
+Spread dry old fashioned oats in and then pour your water over the top with some milk.
+For sweetness use regular or sugar free brown sugar with cinnamon.

 Slow Cooker Cinnamon Oatmeal